-- 1. For sites with existing water storage facilities (dams) the DA must include a dam removal plan which addresses each of the following controls to Council's satisfaction and must also include details of: - A water quality and soil test which details any contaminants in both the water and soil at the base of the dam (all testing shall be undertaken by a qualified consultant and NATA accredited laboratory). - A salinity hazard test undertaken in accordance with the Department of Water and Energy draft risk map and salinity site assessment guidelines. - 2.
-Sites identified as contaminated must follow the Department of Environment and Climate Change contaminated water or soil removal guidelines in the National Environment Protection (Assessment of Site Contamination) Measure 1999.
+- 1. For sites with existing water storage facilities (dams) the development application must include a dam removal plan which addresses each of the following controls to Council's satisfaction and must also include details of: - A water quality and soil test which details any contaminants in both the water and soil at the base of the dam (all testing shall be undertaken by a qualified consultant and NATA accredited laboratory). - A salinity hazard test undertaken in accordance with the Department of Water and Energy draft risk map and salinity site assessment guidelines. - 2.
+Sites identified as contaminated must follow and comply with guidelines made and approved by the NSW Environment Protection Authority.
 Contaminated water should be disposed of at a liquid waste facility. - 3.
 Sites identified as of Salinity Code of Practice management framework. - 4.
 Water identified as not contaminated must be offered to water users in the area for reuse.
 Should there be no possible reuse option for the water; a controlled release into the creek may be possible. - 5.
 Any controlled release of water into the receiving waters (creek) must ensure against any erosion impact. - 6.
-Any dam decommission must be undertaken in accordance with the Department of Environment and Climate Change and the Department of Water and Energy guidelines.
-Department of Water and Energy requires that the receiving waters (creek) be tested to ensure that the dam water will have no adverse impact on the ecology of the creek.
+Any dam decommission must be undertaken in accordance with the-NSW Department of Planning and Environment Water guidelines.
+The guideline requires that the receiving waters (creek) be tested to ensure that the dam water will have no adverse impact on the ecology of the creek.
 It is recommended that any water release is undertaken during high flow events as creek water quality is reduced at this time.

-Figure 9 Creek Zone Management
+Figure 14 Creek Zone Management